getify/You-Dont-Know-JS/async & performance/ch3.md

 var p2 = Promise.reject( "Oops" );
 ```

 `Promise.resolve(..)` is usually used to create an already-fulfilled Promise in a similar way to `Promise.reject(..)`.
-However, `Promise.resolve(..)` also unwraps thenable values (as discusssed several times already).
+However, `Promise.resolve(..)` also unwraps thenable values (as discussed several times already).
 In that case, the Promise returned adopts the final resolution of the thenable you passed in, which could either be fulfillment or rejection:

 ```js
 var fulfilledTh = {